Updated October, 2019

 This includes, but also extends beyond, the lifecycle of any one product.
 Managing the product throughout the product lifecycle ensures that it continues to satisfy market needs including:

 - Gathering and prioritising customer and business requirements

 - Working with sales, marketing and support to ensure revenue and customer satisfaction goals are met

 - Working closely with a delivery team (including project managers) to keep improving and updating the product to meet changing market need.

 The Product Manager’s job also includes ensuring that the product and marketing efforts support the company’s overall strategy and goals.
 A Product Manager tries to find out the customers’ needs and develop a product to satisfy them.

-It’s evident that the roles of a Project Manager and a Product Manager are very different but these roles have a similar skill set.
+It’s clear that the roles of a project manager and a Product Manager are very different but in some ways they have a similar skill set.

 - Excellent organisational and interpersonal skills